Science and Technology (Cert)

 This is a non-degree program that caters to students who wish to prepare for admission to a degree program in engineering or computer science.
 It is not intended for students who wish to prepare for admission towards a science program.

-Students enrolled in the certificate program may request a transfer into a degree program in the Faculty of Engineering and Computer Science after the completion of at least 18 credits with a minimum GPA of 2.50 in the certificate program.
+Students enrolled in the certificate program may request a transfer into a degree program in the Gina Cody School of Engineering and Computer Science after the completion of at least 18 credits with a minimum GPA of 2.50 in the certificate program.

 - Certificate in Science and Technology (30 credits)